misterapol/Azure-Sentinel/Solutions/Lumen/Data Connectors/LumenThreatIntelligenceConnector/readme.md

 ### Option 3: Deploy via ARM Template

-Deploy using the included ARM template (coming soon).
+Deploy using the included ARM template.
+The storage account will be automatically created with a unique name.

 ## Configuration